 - 1. Press the HOME key until CHANGE PARAMETER VALUES appears on the display. - 2.
 Press ENTER to access this menu item. - 3.
 There are multiple sub-menu items under CHANGE PARAMETER VALUES.
-Use the up and down arrows to scroll through the sub-menu to find the item desired, then press ENTER.
-See Table 11 through Table 15, for a list of parameters with a description. - 4.
-Use the up and down arrow keys to scroll to the parameter you want to set, press ENTER, then use the up and down arrows to select a new value for that parameter. - 5.
-When the value you want appears on the display, press ENTER to select that value. - 6.
+Use the UP and DOWN arrows to scroll through the sub-menu to find the item desired, then press ENTER.
+See Table 10 through Table 14, for a list of parameters and descriptions of each. - 4.
+Use the UP and DOWN arrows to scroll to the parameter you want to set, press ENTER, then use the UP and DOWN arrows to select a new value for that parameter. - 5.
+When the value you want appears on the display, press ENTER to set the new value. - 6.
 To escape the parameter without selecting or resetting the value, press the BACK key, which will return you to the list of parameters.